cuboooooo/GrungeDoodleGen/README.md

 * make a fork allowing for curved line inputs

 * make a way to import/export an "artwork" as text (for sharing and debugging)

+* A grainy texture on the background for fun

+* Mobile-Friendly click-and-dragging

 ### What you can change in the console